-McLaren has confirmed it'll launch a new 'High-Performance Hybrid' supercar in the first half of 2021, kicking off a range of electrified cars that will supersede its current 'Sports Series' line-up of 540, 570 and 600 models.
+McLaren has released the first official teaser image of its forthcoming hybrid supercar, the Artura.
+Referred to by the brand as a 'High-Performance Hybrid', it goes on sale in the first half of 2021 and is set to kick off a range of electrified cars that'll supersede McLaren's current 'Sports Series' line-up of 540, 570 and 600 models.
 The range will sit above the recently launched GT and below the 'Super Series' 720 models in the McLaren hierarchy.

 Under the brand’s Track22 plan, half of the British brand's range is set to be electrified by 2022 – starting with the already-confirmed Speedtail hyper-GT.
 An all-electric McLaren project has yet to get off the ground, however, apparently mainly due to technological constraints like weight and battery performance.